surniaulula/wpsso/readme.txt

 = 3.45.4-dev.1 =

-(2017/07/18) Added more checks and debug info for possible image metadata inconsistencies from the WordPress Media Library.
+(2017/07/18) Added a new "Bitly Custom Short Domain" option (Pro version).
+Added more checks and debug info for possible image metadata inconsistencies from the WordPress Media Library.

 = 3.45.3 =